gcallah/SoftwareEngineering/md/chap1.md

 need to follow.

 In order for the software to be deemed as good, it must follow four principles:

 * **Acceptability**
   * The software must be usable for its consumer (whether it means it can run on the customer's systems or if meets the needs of the customer).
 * **Dependability and security**
   * The software must not be harmful to the consumer and do not allow any malicious users or criminals to be able to tamper with the software.
 * **Efficiency**
-  * The software should not waste resources but instead be able to utilize them well and be repsonsive.
+  * The software should not waste resources but instead be able to utilize them well and be responsive.
 * **Maintainability**
   * The software should be able to address any future changes the consumer may need.

-In order to create such softwares that follow these four princples, the software process (a sequence of activities that is used to produce a software) must include four fundamental acitivies (textbook pg.
+In order to create such softwares that follow these four princples, the software process (a sequence of activities that is used to produce a program) must include four fundamental acitivies (textbook pg.
 23):

 * **Software specification**:
   * Customers and developers define what software is to be built, what functionalities it will have, and what constraints it will have
 * **Software development**
   * The stage in which the software is made.
 * **Software validation**